Fleetwood Rangers F.C.: Lancashire League

-In 1889, the club joined the Lancashire League, and although it struggled at first, by 1891-92 it was regularly near the top.
-In 1892-93 its first match was at home to the new club of Liverpool, losing 4-1, the referee not allowing a Rangers claim for a goal after the ball was cleared from behind the goal-line.
-However, after a disastrous 1898-99 season, which saw the club finish bottom, there is no further reference to the club; the final recorded match being a 5-1 defeat to Leyland F.C.
+In 1889, the club joined the Lancashire League, and although it struggled at first, by 1891–92 it was regularly near the top.
+In 1892–93 its first match was at home to the new club of Liverpool, losing 4–1, the referee not allowing a Rangers claim for a goal after the ball was cleared from behind the goal-line.
+However, after a disastrous 1898–99 season, which saw the club finish bottom of the league, it did not seek re-election, and disbanded; the final recorded match was a 5–1 defeat to Leyland.
+The old players got together for one final match at the Copse - a charity affair against a Volunteer eleven, which the Rangers won 7–0.

 Colours

-The club's colours are listed as amber, black, and white, which probably refer to striped shirts and white shorts.
+The club's colours are listed as amber, black, and white, which refers to amber and black striped shirts and white shorts.

+Ground

+The club played at the Copse Ground.